Content templates

 }

-}Example: The page controller base, inheriting from PageController, and with SitePageData as generic type.
+The following example shows the page controller base, inheriting from PageController, and with SitePageData as generic type.

 /// <summary>